spacetelescope/jwst/docs/jwst/straylight/reference.rst

 MIRI MRS stray-light  Reference File Format
 ------------------------------------------
-The regions file contains the 'slice number' of the science pixels and a value of zero for the gap pixels.
+The "regions' information is a 1032 X 1024 mask containing the 'slice number' of the science pixels and a value of zero for the gap pixels.
 The stray-light mask  reference files are FITS files with  and empty primary data array and one IMAGE extension.
 This IMAGE extension is